-On this page, we list the main changes that affected CRIRES and this web site.
+On this page, we list the main changes that (have) concerned CRIRES.

 - Sep 3rd, 2021: An updated version of the User Manual for Phase 1 P109 has been published.